CSMA/CA handles collisions, CSMA/CD detects collisions

 MIMO (Multiple Input Multiple Output) uses multiple antennas to transmit and receive multiple data streams simultaneously.
 MU-MIMO (Multi-User MIMO) allows the AP to communicate with multiple clients at the same time.

 Wired Ethernet uses CSMA/CD (Carrier Sense Multiple Access with Collision Detection): a device listens, transmits, and detects collisions during transmission.
-Wireless cannot use CSMA/CD because a radio cannot transmit and listen simultaneously on the same frequency.
+Wireless devices are unable to use CSMA/CD because a radio is unable to transmit and listen simultaneously on the same frequency.

 Instead, 802.11 uses CSMA/CA (Carrier Sense Multiple Access with Collision Avoidance).
 The process works as follows:

-The random backoff reduces the probability that two clients transmit at the same time, but it does not eliminate it.
+The random backoff reduces the probability that 2 clients transmit at the same time.
+The backoff does not eliminate collisions entirely.
 More clients on the same channel means more contention and lower throughput.

-Two clients (A and C) can both reach the AP but cannot hear each other.
+2 clients (A and C) both reach the AP but are unable to hear each other.
 Client A transmits.
 Client C, unaware of A’s transmission, also transmits.
 Both frames collide at the AP.

-RTS/CTS (Request to Send / Clear to Send) solves this.
+RTS/CTS (Request to Send / Clear to Send) solves the hidden node situation.
 Before transmitting, Client A sends a short RTS frame.
 The AP responds with a CTS frame that all clients hear.
-Client C hears the CTS and defers its transmission for the duration specified in the CTS.
-This reserves the channel for Client A’s transmission.
+Client C hears the CTS and defers transmission for the duration specified in the CTS.
+The CTS reserves the channel for Client A’s transmission.

-RTS/CTS adds overhead (two extra frames per transmission) and is typically enabled only when hidden node problems cause excessive retransmissions.
+RTS/CTS adds overhead (2 extra frames per transmission).
+Enable RTS/CTS only when hidden node collisions cause excessive retransmissions.

-Wireless uses collision avoidance because radios cannot transmit and listen simultaneously.
+Wireless uses collision avoidance because radios are unable to transmit and listen simultaneously.
 More clients means more contention.

 Wi-Fi 6 handles dense environments